Gang Confrontation: The case of Medellin (Colombia): Materials and Methods

 \subsection{Boltzmann-Lotka-Volterra Models for Conflict Networks}

-Boltzmann-Lotka-Volterra (BLV) models have been widely used to model spatial networks \cite{baudains2016conflict,wilson2016global, wilson2016approaches,wilson2008boltzmann}.
+{As a first attempt to find an analytical model for describing the confrontation network in Medellin, consider the Boltzmann-Lotka-Volterra (BLV)} that have been widely used to model spatial networks \cite{baudains2016conflict,wilson2016global, wilson2016approaches,wilson2008boltzmann}.
 This approach applies when the external dynamics that may trigger conflicts (i.e., climate change and drought) are quasi-static over the time period of a few decades \cite{Hsiang2013}.
+Being BLV method a benchmark model in the field, it is relevant to see how it performs here although since the data may be unlikely to be stationary.
+However, this provides a baseline for opening new lines of research that can improve on our initial findings.

 The main goal of the BLV formalism is to merge two well-known models in science: the maximisation of entropy proposed by Boltzmann and a competition model also known as predator-prey model proposed by Lotka and Volterra.
 The target of this formalism is to predict the values of the ties among the nodes that constitute the network, i.e., to generate the adjacency matrix.
 The values of $a_{ij}$ predicted by the theory will be bounded between $0$ and $1$, thus generating a weighted network that should maximise the entropy functional $S=-\sum_{ij}a_{ij} \log a_{ij}$ with $\sum_{ij} a_{ij} d_{ij}=C$ and $\sum_{ij}(a_{ij} \log p_i+a_{ij} \log p_j)=B$.
 Here, $d_{ij}$ is the distance between the nodes $i$ and $j$ and $p_i$ is the benefit associated to the $i^{\mathrm{th}}$-node, $C$ and $B$ are constants that can be understood as the total spatial cost and the total benefit, respectively.
 Note that the BLV formalism is, therefore, a methodology to find the optimal solution of a cost-benefit problem.

 By solving the constrained optimisation problem established above, the weight of the links between the nodes, as a generalisation of the Boltzmann probability distribution, can be obtained from